VictoKu1/encycloped.ai/README.md

   Feedback forms open in modals.
 Your input is sent via AJAX to the backend, where it is validated by the LLM (OpenAI API or local LLM) before updating the article content.

 - **LLM Mode Switching:**
   Easily switch between OpenAI API and local LLM modes by using different startup commands.
 The application validates your setup before starting to ensure everything works correctly.
+Local LLM mode provides offline capability and privacy while maintaining article quality.

 ## Troubleshooting Local LLM